Environmental Leadership Academy

 In this Brooklyn Summer Program…

 - You’ll tackle challenging academic concepts in a college-level sustainability course and develop the knowledge, skills and values you need to engage with the world as a global citizen

-- You’ll participate in site visits to sustainable businesses and renewable energy projects, and enjoy guest lectures from leading sustainability experts
+- You’ll visit businesses and municipal facilities that are part of the city’s complex environmental management network, and enjoy guest lectures from leading sustainability experts

 - You’ll live in a residence hall in Brooklyn’s Clinton Hill neighborhood with other environmentally-minded high school students

 - You’ll experience Brooklyn’s world class arts and culture in one of the cities most picturesque and vibrant neighborhoods

 This two-week, intensive Brooklyn summer program provides students with an overview of urban sustainability in New York City with a focus on the vibrant borough of Brooklyn.
-Students will assess various urban systems, such as stormwater management, green infrastructure, solid waste management, and urban agriculture.
+The program is focused on the practical integration of environmental science, policy, and design.
 Through hands-on, experiential learning, the program will expose students to the complex economic, ecological, and social systems that urban planners, policy-makers and other experts and decision-makers must consider when planning for a 21st Century, sustainable NYC.